We have accumulated quite a few of the questions we are often asked about the vasectomy reversal procedure and provide these with their answers below.

 By approximating the cut ends of the vas in three layes, there is better chance of achieving a leak proof joining of the cut ends of the vas.

 Yes.
 The sedation is so relaxing that you will drift off to sleep.
 We keep the level of sedation "topped-up" until the operation is finished at which time you will gradually wake up without any of the general anaesthetic problems (such as nausea etc.).
 Long acting local anaesthetic is used to completely numb the operating area.
-This straightforward sedation and local anaesthetic has been proven to be very much safer than GA.
+This straightforward sedation and local anaesthetic has been proven to be very much safer than GA especially for the prolonged procedures like this advanced micro surgery that can take upto four hours.

 NO!
 Unlike General Anaesthesia.
 The only effects are forgetfulness and clumsiness.
 Many men find the sedation very relaxing, "the best sleep i’ve had in months"!